Guardianship, Conservatorship and Alternatives

 Health Care Planning is for Everyone

-Guardianship and Conservatorship are two separate processes under Massachusetts Law.
+Guardianship and Conservatorship are two different legal proceedings in Massachusetts.

 What is Guardianship of an Adult?

-• To avoid Guardianship, a competent adult can complete a Health Care Proxy to appoint a Health Care Agent to make health care decisions.
+• To avoid Guardianship, a competent adult can complete a Health Care Proxy to appoint a trusted person as a Health Care Agent to make health care and personal decisions.

 What is Conservatorship of an Adult?

-The court can appoint a Conservator to make financial decisions and manage the money, property and financial affairs of a person with a disability or incapacity.
+Conservatorship of an adult is a legal proceeding where the court can appoint a Conservator to make financial decisions and manage the money, property and business affairs of a person with a disability or incapacity.

-• To avoid Conservatorship, compete a Durable Power of Attorney to appoint a person called an "attorney-in-fact" to make decisions about your money, property and financial affairs.
+• To avoid Conservatorship, complete a Durable Power of Attorney to appoint a person called an "attorney-in-fact" to make decisions about your money, property and financial affairs.

 Guardianship and Alternatives